DwikiWitman/softcomputing/README.md

 # softcomputing
-build a smart computing device. created by Dwiki Witman.
+build a smart computing on device. created by Dwiki Witman.